 “Are you going to yell at me?”
-I asked, shirking backwards.
-I was not really looking forward to another Dom-plosion.
-Especially since there wasn’t an escape route present (or, for that matter, any witnesses for a potential homicide investigation).
+I asked meekly, shirking backwards.
+I was not really looking forward to another Dom-plosion, especially since now there wasn’t any escape route present (or, for that matter, witnesses for a potential homicide investigation).

 “No.” Dom calmly shook her head, but from the frown creasing her forehead, I knew she was troubled.
 “It’s your choice.
 I don’t get to have a say in what you two do.
 I just wish… I just wish you’d be more careful, Aggy.”